Solemn Act of the Declaration of Independence of Northern America

-This document indicated that given the circumstances in Europe – the occupation of Spain by the Napoleonic army – Spanish America had recovered its sovereignty from the Crown of Castile in 1808, when Ferdinand had been deposed, and therefore, any union between the overseas colonies and the Peninsula had been dissolved.
-This was a legal concept that was also invoked by the other declarations of independence in Spanish America, such as Venezuela (1811) and Argentina (1816), which were responding to the same events.
+This document indicated that given the circumstances in Europe, with the occupation of Spain by the Napoleonic army, made Spanish America recover its sovereignty from the Crown of Castile in 1808, when Ferdinand had been deposed, and therefore, any union between the overseas colonies and the Peninsula had been dissolved.
+That was a legal concept that was also invoked by the other declarations of independence in Spanish America, such as Venezuela (1811) and Argentina (1816), which were responding to the same events.

-The resulting state would be a successor to the Viceroyalty of New Spain and it would preserve all of its territory in North America (América Septentrional).
+The resulting state would be a successor to the Viceroyalty of New Spain and would preserve all of its territory in North America (América Septentrional).
 The Solemn Act defined penalties for those people who contravene the insurgent war or for those who refused to give their financial support.
-The Act also recognized the Roman Catholic religion as the sole, official religion of the nation.
+The Act also recognized the Roman Catholic religion as the sole official religion of the nation.